-noun, plural pre·ster·na [pree-stur-nuh] /priˈstɜr nə/, pre·ster·nums.
+noun, plural pre·ster·na [pree-stur-nuh], /priˈstɜr nə/, pre·ster·nums.

-Examples from the Web for presternum
+Example sentences from the Web for presternum

 The two clavicles are joined across the top of the presternum by an interclavicular ligament.